LuciferIQ162/About-Me/README.md

 - 🤖 **AI & Tech Curious:** I keep up with the latest advancements in AI, quantum computing, and emerging tech.
 I believe in the power of technology to transform the world.
 - 🛠️ **Problem Solver:** I love tackling errors, debugging code, and finding efficient solutions—whether it’s fixing a Python ImportError, optimizing VS Code, or managing virtual environments.
 - 🎯 **Goal-Oriented:** My ambition is to land a top tech job and contribute to impactful projects.
 I’m always open to collaboration and learning from the community.
+- 🤖 **Robotics & Hardware:**  Robotics excites me because it lets me bring ideas to life with hardware and Python.
+I use microcontrollers like Arduino and Raspberry Pi, connecting sensors (ultrasonic, IR, gyroscope) and actuators (servos, DC motors) to build responsive systems.
+My workflow starts with breadboarding and wiring, then programming logic in Python—often managing dependencies with virtual environments and integrating TensorFlow for smart features.
+I love the hands-on process of testing, debugging, and refining each build until everything works seamlessly together.

 ---